 That was annoying, wasn’t it?
 One-page websites are frequent offenders when it comes to demanding Sisyphean scrolling from their visitors.
 While one-page sites aren’t exactly bad website design – they can be great for mobile visitors – they do hinder your SEO efforts by making it hard to target multiple keywords.

 6. Scrolling arrows and the ‘fold’

-It’s 2019.
+It’s not 1999.
 People know how to use websites, and they don’t need arrows to tell them to scroll down a page.
 Multiple studies have found that nearly every web-page visitor will intuitively scroll down a page at some point.

 This also means that the ‘fold’ – the part of the page that visitors see before scrolling – no longer needs to be crammed with all of the content you want them to see.
 There’s an entire website dedicated to debunking ‘the myth of the fold’, and we’re hoping it’ll prevent anything like this from ever happening again:

 While these have long been the staple of many a ‘modern’ website, slideshows and modules that feature auto-scrolling images and offers actually kill conversions.
 They take up a load of space, and split your visitor’s attention between multiple offers, decreasing the likelihood of their clicking on any of them.There’s a phenomenon called ‘banner blindness’ thanks in no small part to this trend, so it’s best to avoid it altogether.

 Animations, when used in moderation, can be fantastic for creating an engaging website.
 Don’t get us wrong – websites like this look incredible, but as far as usability goes, it’s pretty distracting and don’t exactly highlight the website’s content that well.
 Too much animation can also seriously dent your page speed, which will in turn hurt your SEO.
 It’s best to exercise restraint, like the folks at InVision.